chaendizzle/Compendium/source/tasks/commands/examples/commandexamples.rst

  - `Moving an Elevator Manually <commands/elevatormanual.html>`_
  	Raising and lowering an elevator subsystem, in between two limit switches marking the bottom and the top.

- - `Moving an Elevator to Setpoint <commands/elevatorsetpoint.html>`_ Moving the elevator to certain setpoints using PIDs.
+ - `Driving Forward a Certain Distance <examples/commands/drivesetpoint.html>`_ Accurately driving the robot forwards to a certain distance using encoders and a PIDController.

- - `Aiming a Shooter both Manually and using Setpoints <commands/aimshooter.html>`_ Two commands that interact to give an operator both manual and setpoint control of a rotating shooter that can only rotate between two limits in a safe way.
+ - `Aiming a Shooter both Manually and using Setpoints <examples/commands/aimshooter.html>`_ Two commands that interact to give an operator both manual and setpoint control of a rotating shooter that can only rotate between two limits in a safe way, using a Potentiometer and a PIDController.

 .. toctree::
 	:glob: